mikekaminsky/compare-warehouse-distributions/results.md

 While the first two concerns are important, I think they can be handled pretty easily by staging your ELT process such that the data all get transformed into something like a star schema before everything gets re-joined back together for end-user querying.

-The third point deserves more consideration -- materializing the denormalized takes up a significant amount of disk space on the cluster.
+The third point deserves more consideration, especially in a datawarehouse like Redshift -- materializing the denormalized takes up a significant amount of disk space on the cluster.
 Simply materializing the table bumped the disk-space usage up from a bit over 30 gigabytes to over 90.

 ```
        tablename        |  megabytes